 We are thinkers.
 We are collaborators.
 We are facilitators.
 The Alabama Humanities Alliance team helps drive creativity and inquiry.
 We believe our state is better when people are engaged in storytelling, lifelong learning, and civic purpose.Send us a note

 A distinguished career in journalism formed Chuck’s passion to lead the Alabama Humanities Alliance.
 Chuck believes in the power of storytelling and civic engagement to propel positive change.
 The humanities, he says, provide the vital ingredients that tell us who we are, where we’ve been and where we’re going.

 Years in public radio and newspapers took Chuck around the world, but he has deep roots in Alabama (his mother from Decatur, his father from Birmingham).
 In 2017, he came back South from Washington, D.C., to lead and expand WBHM, Birmingham’s NPR affiliate.
 Previously, at NPR and Atlanta-based Cox Newspapers, he served in leadership roles and as an editor and correspondent, including postings in Jerusalem and Moscow.
 At NPR, he shared a Murrow Award for Afghanistan war coverage and a Peabody Award for The Race Card Project, a grassroots storytelling initiative.

 Chuck holds a B.A. from George Washington University and an executive leadership program certificate from Harvard Business School.
 He serves on several nonprofit boards and is active in Leadership Alabama (2020) and Leadership Birmingham (2018).

 Laura Anderson brings significant public history, museum, and nonprofit experience to her role at the Alabama Humanities Alliance.
 She is a graduate of the Seminar for Historical Administration, Getty NextGen Leadership Institute, and Jekyll Island Management Institute.
-She served as president of the Society of Alabama Archivists, a term on the national History Leadership Awards committee of the American Association for State and Local History (AASLH), and currently serves on the board of PACERS, Inc., and the Alabama Historical Association’s executive committee.
+She served as president of the Society of Alabama Archivists, a term on the national History Leadership Awards committee of the American Association for State and Local History (AASLH), and currently serves as Nominating Committee chair for the Alabama Historical Association.
 Before joining AHA, Laura worked as celebration and documentation coordinator for the Program for Rural Services and Research at the University of Alabama, followed by 15 years at the Birmingham Civil Rights Institute (BCRI) in the positions of archivist, oral history project director, and director of special projects.